Bapppis/recall-dungeon/README.md

 - Equipment slots (weapon, shield, armor, helmet, legwear, etc.)
 - Support for two-handed and versatile weapons
 - Weapons have physical and optional magical damage types (with dice notation, e.g., 2d6)
+- Weapons like creatures have multiple attacks that are decided semi-randomly via weighted randomness
 - Items and equipment can modify stats, resistances, and traits
+- Loot and monster pools work (but not yet fully implemented) this makes possible for unique experiences for every play-through

 ### Combat System